 Walt Disney endured an impoverished childhood, a difficult relationship with his father, and survived the Spanish Flu Pandemic of 1918.
 None of this stopped him from dreaming and doing!

 In 1923 Walt Disney’s first studio, Laugh ‘O Gram Studio in Kansas City, Missouri, went bankrupt.
 At age 23, Walt was financially ruined.
 Instead of giving up, Walt went “All In” on his dream by boarding a train bound for California.
-He boarded that train with $40, a single suitcase, and
+He boarded that train with $40, a single suitcase, and a one-way ticket.

 After arriving in California and creating his first successful character, Oswald the Lucky Rabbit, Walt lost him in a distribution deal to Universal.
 Facing bankruptcy all over again, Walt came up with the most popular, and profitable cartoon character of all-time, Mickey Mouse.
 The lesson?
 Pivot, don’t panic.
 Innovate, don’t implode.
 Be resourceful, don’t retreat.